More than 1.6m homeowners are facing a mortgage timebomb when their fixed rate deals come to an end this year.

 What higher rates mean for you

-Last summer, only one in three mortgage holders faced a rise in their monthly costs, According to the latest Hargreaves Lansdown Savings and Resilience Barometer.
-By the summer of 2024 this will rise to three in five.
+Last summer, only one in three mortgage holders faced a rise in their monthly costs, according to the latest Hargreaves Lansdown Savings and Resilience Barometer.
+This has risen to three in five this summer.

 Sarah Coles, head of personal finance at Hargreaves Lansdown, said: “Those who need to remortgage while rates are higher are set for mortgage misery.
 When a household spends 25% of its after-tax income on the mortgage, it’s considered to be at risk of falling behind on payments.
 Last summer, 23% of people were spending this proportion or more – and by this summer that will rise to 26%.”